-States of equilibrium
+Types of equilibrium in physics

-There are three states of equilibrium.
+There are three states or types of equilibrium in physics

 - Stable equilibrium